php-dev-br/laravel-doc-pt-br/controllers.md

 PUT/PATCH | `/photos/{photo}`      | update       | photos.update
 DELETE    | `/photos/{photo}`      | destroy      | photos.destroy

-#### Specifying The Resource Model

-If you are using route model binding and would like the resource controller's methods to type-hint a model instance, you may use the `--model` option when generating the controller:

-    php artisan make:controller PhotoController --resource --model=Photo

 #### Spoofing Form Methods

 Since HTML forms can't make `PUT`, `PATCH`, or `DELETE` requests, you will need to add a hidden `_method` field to spoof these HTTP verbs.
 The `method_field` helper can create this field for you: